gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

 <p>Rider is superior in this scenario: creating a view from usage (<code>return View(model);</code>) in the
     controller:</p>
 <ol>
-    <li>Creates the entire folder structure for views along with the actual view;</li>
+    <li>Creates the entire folder structure for views along with the actual view.</li>
     <li>The view is auto-typed with the model (if the model is provided) via a <code>@model</code>
-        directive,
+        directive.
     </li>
     <li><code>@using</code> directives are automatically inserted, and a hotspot is placed at the bare
         HTML's <code>&lt;title&gt;</code> tag value.